Clinical Dating Guide

 The Cowardice of Conflict Avoidance

-The person initiating the slow fade is almost always operating from a place of extreme conflict avoidance.
+The person initiating the slow fade is often operating from a place of deep-seated conflict avoidance.
 They lack the emotional maturity and communication skills to say, "I've enjoyed our time, but I don't see this progressing."
-Instead, they selfishly put the burden of the breakup on you.
-They hope that by acting distant and uninvested, you will eventually get the hint and do the dirty work of ending the relationship for them, allowing them to keep their hands clean and avoid feeling like the "bad guy."
+Instead, they selfishly shift the burden of the breakup onto you.

-When you sense a slow fade, your instinct might be to lean in, ask what's wrong, or try to be overly accommodating to win back their affection.
-This is the exact wrong approach.
-Chasing a fading partner only validates their avoidance and diminishes your own self-worth.
+When you sense a slow fade, the natural instinct is to "lean in"—to ask what's wrong, try to be more accommodating, or double-down on your efforts to win them back.
+This is a strategic error.
+Chasing a fading partner only validates their avoidance and erodes your self-worth.

 Tired of the Toxic Cycle?